What to do if you break down.

-In this article we’ll talk you through what to do if you break down on a motorway, a Smart motorway, or on another road.
+Breaking down on a motorway can be really scary, but it’s much more manageable if you know what to do.
+In this article we’ll guide you through the main steps if you break down on a motorway, a smart motorway, or on another road.

 Motorway breakdowns

-If you can’t get to the hard shoulder or safely leave your vehicle:
+If you can’t get to the hard shoulder, Emergency Area, or safely leave your vehicle, you must:

 - Call 999 immediately